NevTrace-org/Easy-Connect/docs/functional-spec.md

 If any of these requirements are missing, a **modal dialog** will be displayed, informing the user of the incomplete configuration and preventing activation until resolved.

 **Note:** This validation and modal warning behavior is also applied in the **Dashboard** screen when enabling or disabling an alert directly from the list.

+### Future Improvements: Timeframe Filtering (Proposed)

+> We are currently evaluating the possibility of allowing **timeframe-based filtering** for alerts in future versions.
+> This would enable users to define temporal windows during which alerts are active or relevant.
+>
+> While this feature is not yet implemented, users can still **filter notifications externally** by leveraging the `timestamp` included in the payload — for example, using Make and Google Sheets workflows.

 <img width="1946" alt="2 Dashboard" src="https://github.com/NevTrace-org/Easy-Connect/blob/main/ui/4.1%20Edit-Alert.jpg" />